Crusoe Kuningbal: Works

+Materials and technique

+Kuningbal worked with Brachychiton diversifolius, a tree prized for its durability and resistance to cracking.
+This choice shaped the material preferences of later Juninjku carvers, including many of his sons.

+The wood used for mimih sculptures often reflects linguistic and cultural traditions.
+Kuninjku artists predominantly use Brachychiton diversifolius, a tree species associated with their regional artistic lineage, while neighboring language groups favor Bombax ceiba.
+This divergence does not stem from availability but from cultural traditions introduced by early artists like Kuningbal and adapted by each community.

+Brachychiton diversifolius was initially for ceremonial exchange and later for sale through the emerging Aboriginal art market.
+Kuningbal’s unique approach helped establish mimih carving as a distinct and recognizable genre, shaping future generations.

+Kuninjku artists, including Crusoe Kuningbal and his descendants, emphasize the importance of rarrk, or cross hatching, in both aesthetic and cultural terms.
+Paintings are described as rarrk-mak, when finely and carefully executed, or kabimbebme (shining paint) when the colors are so vibrant that they appear to jump out at the viewer.

 Career

 Crusoe Kunigbal began as an artist through bark painting as well as in ceremonial song and dance.
 In the 1960s Kuningbal began to create carved statues.
 Kuningbal started the tradition of carving in his region.
 Crusoe Kuningbal primarily focused his artwork on portraying the mimih.
 Mimih spirits are tall, thin, fragile spirit beings that inhabit Arnhem Land, specifically rocky areas and act in mischievous ways.
+These spirits are thought to be able to leave their realm through cracks in the rock in order to visit the world of humans.
 In the beginning of his career as a sculptor of mimih spirits in the 1980s, they sold from $12-$50.
 Kuningbal went on to produce his mimih spirit sculptures for sale at the Maningrida Art Center in the Northern Territory of Australia.
 Peter Cooke, while he was the arts advisor in Maningrida, had a large influence in the marketing of Kunigbal's works.
+During his time, Cooke developed such strong relationships with Kuninjku artists that he was bestowed a classificatory relation to a Kuninjku clan.
 Kuningbal was successful in his local market, but his sons were the ones to bring sculptures of mimih to a larger and cross-cultural market.
 Many museums and galleries would later collect many of his pieces, as well as his sons'.